diogogmt/webvirt/install/_posts/2013-01-03-node-configuration.markdown

     `git clone git://github.com/diogogmt/virt-node.git`

+3. Navigate to cloned directory and checkout to the latest stable branch (currently **0.1**)

+    `cd virt-node`

+    `git checkout 0.1`

-3. Ensure all necessary dependancies are installed.
+4. Ensure all necessary dependancies are installed.
 (See *Prerequisites* section for more details)

-4. Run the *WebVirt-Node* Installation script, installing additional dependancies as advised.
+5. Run the *WebVirt-Node* Installation script, installing additional dependancies as advised.

     `./webvirt-node-install.sh`

     **NOTE:** Installing as root is NOT required.
 If installing as root, root permissions will be required to make modifications

-5. Run `node_start.sh` to start the *WebVirt-Node*
+6. Run `node_start.sh` to start the *WebVirt-Node*